A peaceful rally against the Westboro Baptist Church.

 Each year brings hundreds of people.
 The crowd is an extremely diverse mix of race, gender, sexual orientation, religious (and non-religious) affilliation, and political viewpoint that drew national media attention.
 As we stress the use of peaceful and lawful demonstration, we are able to hold a meaningful event without any negative incident.
 In fact, the March tends to be as much about fun and friendship as it is about the WBC.
 One might even call the MFM "family friendly."

 This year's MFM promises to raise the bar with more people and a message that goes beyond the WBC.

 The Westboro Baptist Church, of Topeka, Kansas, is a hate group masquerading as a Christian church.
 Led by the Rev. Fred Phelps, the misguided members of this church target homosexuals and a range of others with messages of hate.
 The church’s outrageous protest actions - the group prefers to picket funerals - have earned Phelps and his ilk much media coverage.

 The group also produces music videos (at least one features an extremely young child singing “God hates the world”) and maintains Websites with names like GodHatesAmerica and GodHatesFags, designed to inflame the passions of viewers and generate further publicity.

-To date, the WBC's protests have taken place in at least 22 states, and have inspired a wave of grassroots anger.
+To date, the WBC’s protests have taken place in at least 22 states, and have inspired a wave of grassroots anger.
 As a result, 38 states have introduced bills to limit protests near funerals, and at least 29 of those states have passed such measures.
-The family has vowed to challenge the legislation, alleging that these new restrictions unconstitutionally restrict freedom of speech.
+Phelps has vowed to challenge the legislation, alleging that these new restrictions unconstitutionally restrict freedom of speech.